criscara-dev/dendron-template/vault/computer-science.lang.javascript.nodejs.md

 Is built on top of #v8 Chrome JS engine.
 It's a #C++ application that now run 2 Apps:
 - Script processor: in Terminal use cmd: > Node fileName
-- REPL (start after you tipe Node as a cmd)
+- REPL (start after you typed Node as a cmd)
 It's #non-blocking-IO (tasks keeping to be added to the task list) and has a #single-threated (one task at the time) but at the same time, ==it can schedule thing for later and can keep prioritising tasks as they get added==
 When you run a Node App you just specified and 'entry file'.